-Today I’m sharing the best gluten-free cheesecake recipe made by my friend Megan of A Dash of Megnut.
+Today I’m sharing the best gluten-free cheesecake recipe made by my friend.
+It’s everything you could ever want in a cheesecake!
 You know I try to bring you the best recipes, and sometimes in order to do that, I reach out to my friends for their recipes.

 Gluten-free cheesecake has been one of the most requested recipes from readers of My Gluten-free Kitchen!
 I love hearing your requests, and I so wanted to make this happen!
 I mean, it’s not like you can go on a date night or out with the girls to get a slice of gluten-free cheesecake at Cheesecake Factory, so you have to make it at home!

 Isn’t it gorgeous?
 I’m loving the fresh berries on top and the sprinkle of powdered sugar to make it pretty!
 Those choices for topping are so easy too!

 Is cheesecake usually gluten-free?
 NO!

 What makes this cheesecake gluten-free?
 Gluten-free graham crackers!
 This cheesecake has a yummy gluten-free graham cracker crust.